yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 * An API reload with a NEW path or file name of your `.so` file with the plugin.
 You will need to update the API spec section `"custom_middleware"`, specifying a new value for the `"path"` field of the plugin you need to reload.
 * Tyk main process reload.
 This will do force a reload of all Golang plugins for all APIs.

-If plugin is loaded as a bundle and you need to update it - you will need to update your API spec with new `.zip` file name in field `"custom_middleware_bundle"`.
+If a plugin is loaded as a bundle and you need to update it you will need to update your API spec with new `.zip` file name in field `"custom_middleware_bundle"`.
 Make sure this new `.zip` file is uploaded and available via bundle HTTP endpoint before you update API spec.

  [1]: /docs/customise-tyk/rich-plugins/plugin-bundles.md
  [2]: /docs/customise-tyk/rich-plugins/plugin-bundles.md#bundler-tool